-Under Enhanced Care, if you're injured in a crash and can't work, your Enhanced Accident Benefits will cover 90 per cent of your net income up to a maximum of $100,000 gross income.
+Under Enhanced Care, if you're injured in a crash and can't work, Enhanced Accident Benefits can provide income replacement of up to 90 per cent of your net income, less any amounts payable from other sources, up to a maximum of $109,000 gross income.
 If your injuries are life-altering and prevent you from going back to work, you'll be supported with care and income replacement for as long as you need them.
 If you're receiving income replacement benefits and reach retirement age, a retirement income benefit will be available.

 If you're a minor injured in a crash and can't attend school, you may receive a loss of studies benefit for each school year you can't complete.

 If you're a family caregiver and your injury prevents you from fulfilling your regular caregiving duties, a weekly benefit is available that increases depending on how many people you care for.

 ICBC income replacement benefits are paid after any other wage loss benefits you might have.
 You'll need to apply for those benefits first and then your ICBC income replacement benefit calculation will take them into account.